OOKB/behance-demo/README.md

 Your Behance API JSON feed is findable at `https://api.behance.net/v2/users/ + YOURUSERNAME + /projects/?api_key= + YOURAPIKEY + &per_page=25&callback=?;`

 Documentation on the Behance API is found here: <https://www.behance.net/dev/api/endpoints/>

+## Themes

+Currently there are two starter themes in the `layouts`.
+These are not yet fleshed out themes by any means.
+However, they do give a basic starter place that has something more going on than just a column of projects.
+If you've developed a theme that you think others might enjoy, please share it.

+More to come.